Reredos of Our Lady of Light

 The Reredos of Our Lady of Light is a historic stone reredos carved in 1761 in Santa Fe, New Mexico.
 It was originally installed in the Chapel of Our Lady of Light on the Plaza and is presently housed in Cristo Rey Church, which was built for that purpose in 1940.
-Described as "the only one of its kind from the Spanish period in the United States" and "definitely one of the most extraordinary pieces of ecclesiastical art in the country", it was added to the National Register of Historic Places in 1970.
+Described as "the only one of its kind from the Spanish period in the United States" and "definitely one of the most extraordinary pieces of ecclesiastical art in the country," it was added to the National Register of Historic Places in 1970.

+The reredos has been attributed to Bernardo de Miera y Pacheco (1713–1785), a Spanish artist and cartographer who came to Santa Fe in the 1750s.

 Description

 The reredos is over 25 ft high and 18 ft wide.
 It was carved from soft, white volcanic stone quarried near Pojoaque and was originally painted, though only traces of color remain.
 Reliefs carved into the stone depict a variety of religious iconography.
 At the crown of the reredos, God appears above the Mother and child (Our Lady of Valvanera).
 In the next tier of carvings, St. James the Apostle, the patron saint of Spain, appears in the center as Santiago Matamoros, a warrior on horseback attacking enemy infidels.
 This depiction held symbolic resonance for the Spanish conquistadores and was consequently widely used in New Mexico and other Spanish colonies.
 The image of James is flanked by St. Joseph with the infant Jesus on the left and St. John Nepomuk, the protector of the Jesuits, on the right.

 The bottom row of carvings depicts St. Ignatius Loyola on the left and St. Francis Solano on the right.
 In the center is a niche that originally housed an oil painting of Our Lady of Light.
 When the reredos was moved to Cristo Rey Church in 1940, the stone slab that formerly adorned the front of La Castrense was placed in the niche.
 This depicts Our Lady of Light holding the infant Jesus while rescuing a human figure from the clutches of Satan.
 Some of the iconography is unusual in that it depicts Jesuit and Benedictine figures rather than strictly those of the Franciscans, who were responsible for most of the Spanish colonial churches in New Mexico.